 9. Create A Live Music Compilation

-If live music is your focus and is truly where you shine, use this free offer as an opportunity to not only gain an email address but also to increase the excitement and desire for fans to want to come out and see your shows.
+If live music is your focus and is truly where you shine, use this free offer as an opportunity to not only gain an email address but also to increase the excitement and desire for fans to come out and see your shows.

-10. Monthly Newsletter with Exclusive Music
+10. Monthly Email with Exclusive Music

 Technique #5 – Do A Giveaway At Every Show (Or If Your Fans Are Too Cool, Do it Digitally!)

 When you are playing a show, hold up a CD, t-shirt, or any item of merch on stage and announce you are doing a giveaway.
-Have a friend sweep through the venue with a hat and have everyone drop their business cards into the hat.
+Please have a friend sweep through the venue with a hat and have everyone drop their business cards into the hat.
 When the hat reaches the stage, pull a random business card out and do a giveaway.
 If your fans don’t have business cards, use note cards or post-its they can write on, or use a clipboard.

 Want more tips on building your fanbase?
 Download our How to Identify Your Ideal Fan Freebie!